-Not only the websites but also there are locally hosted enterprise-level applications which are using the web technologies.
-Web applications are easily scalable, support multiple browsers and can run on a variety of devices.
-Also, they are platform independent, easy to use, no need to install, not require admin rights, and moreover, reduces the cost of sales.
+Not only the websites but also there are locally hosted enterprise-level applications that are using web technologies.
+Web applications are easily scalable, support multiple browsers, and can run on a variety of devices.
+Also, they are platform independent, easy to use, no need to install, not require admin rights, and moreover, reduce the cost of sales.

 Hence, a tester can adopt some or all of the web application testing techniques mentioned in the below section.
-These are time-proven methods which are frequently used across the testing world and known for delivering results.
+These are time-proven methods that are frequently used across the testing world and are known for delivering results.

 How to Perform Web Application Testing Effectively?

 It is one of the most common testing techniques to check if the product works as the customer intended for and fulfills the requirements recorded in the developer’s documentation.
 It includes the following tasks.

 Every web application has several business workflows which a tester can know from the requirement specification document.
 However, in the Agile model, there occur product grooming meetings to discuss the functionality.
 So, the tester here can write test cases to cover different scenarios and set success criteria.